-Join us to explore one of the most outstanding public involvement case studies we’ve seen.
+Explore one of the most outstanding public involvement case studies we’ve seen.
 The South Carolina Department of Transportation was looking to reinvent its public outreach to engage more people in the most cost-effective way possible.
 They hit it out of the park!

 The NIMBY folks come out when lines are being drawn.
 Yet, broadening public engagement on policy-oriented projects like long range plans can be tough.
-SCDOT will describe how they followed best practices for online engagement to increase participation from 94 people to over 13,000 engaged residents to support their most recent update of the Long Range Statewide Multimodal Transportation Plan.
+SCDOT describes how they followed best practices for online engagement to increase participation from 94 people to over 13,000 engaged residents to support their most recent update of the Long Range Statewide Multimodal Transportation Plan.

 Average Rating: 4.8/5 stars